 The Group 1 Blue Diamond Stakes (1200m) takes place at Caulfield Racecourse annually in February during the Melbourne Autumn Carnival and is a set-weights race for two-year-olds.

-With a $1 million prize fund, the race attracts the country’s best up and coming juvenile sprinters and is one of three Group 1 races to be run on Blue Diamond Stakes Day.
+The race attracts the country’s best up and coming juvenile sprinters and is one of three Group 1 races to be run on Blue Diamond Stakes Day.

 Other races include the Group 1 Oakleigh Plate (1100m), Group 1 Futurity Stakes (1400m), Group 2 Angus Armanasco Stakes (1400m), Group 2 St George Stakes (1800m), Group 2 Autumn Classic (1800m), and the Group 3 Mannerism Stakes (1400m).